juliotrigo/juliotrigo.github.io/docs/2025-12-02-netlify-ruby-fix.md

 8:34:01 AM: Execution timed out after 17m59.74787331s
 ```

-**Root cause**: Netlify's Noble build image (Ubuntu 24.04) doesn't have a pre-built binary for Ruby 3.4.7.
-When this happens, `mise` falls back to compiling Ruby from source, which exceeds Netlify's 18-minute timeout.
+**Initial assumption**: Netlify's Noble build image (Ubuntu 24.04) doesn't have a pre-built binary for Ruby 3.4.7, so `mise` falls back to compiling Ruby from source, exceeding Netlify's 18-minute timeout.

+**Actual root cause**: A stale build cache was causing mise to attempt recompilation even for pre-installed Ruby versions.

 ## Solution

-Downgrade to Ruby 3.3.6, which is the default Ruby version on Netlify Noble.

-**Important**: Ruby 3.3.6 still needs to be compiled by mise on the first build, but it completes within the timeout (~4 minutes).
-Subsequent builds use the cached installation.

-### Netlify Cache Issue

-The first deployment attempt with Ruby 3.3.6 also timed out.
-The stale build cache (from previous Ruby 3.4.7 attempts) was causing mise to get stuck during Ruby installation.
+Clear the Netlify build cache and redeploy.

 **Fix**: Cancel the deployment and rerun it without cache ("Clear cache and deploy site" in Netlify).

-After clearing the cache, the build completed successfully:
+### What We Discovered

+We initially downgraded to Ruby 3.3.6, but the first deployment still timed out due to the stale cache.
+After clearing the cache, Ruby 3.3.6 compiled successfully in ~4 minutes:

 | Step | Time |
 |------|------|